Skip to content

 Use this set as a December 31 closer for a workplace round, a long-dinner look-back, or as the last 11 prompts of any year-end LearnClash duel.

 109. Sum up the year in one word, no padding.
-LearnClash pulse: 2.8 follow-up messages on average.
-Top follow-up rate of any NYE prompt.
+More follow-up chat than any other NYE prompt.
+The one-word limit forces the honest word out.

 110. What is the one thing you want to take with you into the new year, and the one thing you’re happy to leave behind?